How the council works

 Hull City Council is the unitary authority and governing body for the city of Kingston upon Hull.
 As a unitary authority, it handles all local government functions undertaken within its area.

-Decision-making of Local Government functions is undertaken within the council democratic structure.
-This is established by the members of council elected by the local community to make decisions on their behalf.
+Decision-making of Local Government functions is undertaken within the council's democratic structure.
+This is established by the council members elected by the local community to make decisions on their behalf.

 The council has determined to exercise its executive powers through the leader and cabinet model of governance provided for within the Local Government Act 2000.

-Under this structure, the council elects or confirms the member of council who will be the leader of council.
-This is after the election by the community of the members of council who will represent them.
-The leader exercises either personally or through members of cabinet that the leader appoints all executive powers of council.
+Under this structure, the council elects or confirms the member of the council who will be the leader of the council.
+This is after the election by the community of the members of the council who will represent them.
+The leader exercises either personally or through members of the cabinet that the leader appoints all executive powers of the council.

-The functions of council that either cannot be the responsibility of the executive are -
+The functions of the council that cannot be the responsibility of the executive are -

 The framework for decision-making is described in the Articles of the Constitution.
 They form Part A of the Constitution.

-The leader of council delegates executive decision-making powers through the Leader’s Scheme of Delegation.
-This is presented each year to the Annual Meeting of Council.
+The leader of the council delegates executive decision-making powers through the Leader’s Scheme of Delegation.
+This is presented each year at the Annual Meeting of Council.

 The rules within which council members and officers need to exercise the management of the council and make decisions on behalf of the community are set out at Part C of the Constitution.